Coronavirus shockwave rocks airplane manufacturers, suppliers

 GE’s aviation unit employed about 52,000 people globally as of 2019, with about half of them working in the United States.

-Montreal-based training specialist CAE Inc has temporarily closed three commercial aviation training centres and is laying off 465 manufacturing workers and slashing executive salaries and capital spending to contain costs.
+Montreal-based training specialist CAE Inc (CAE.TO) has temporarily closed three commercial aviation training centers and is laying off 465 manufacturing workers and slashing executive salaries and capital spending to contain costs.

 The shutdowns are designed in part to allow for deep cleaning and the re-organisation of factory workers, who must stand further apart and avoid working in clusters, slowing output.